 On February 25, 2021 and November 17, 2021, the board of directors and shareholders, respectively, approved an amendment and restatement of the 2017 Plan.
-The 2017 Plan, as amended, also contains an "evergreen" provision, which provides for an automatic allotment of ordinary shares to be added every year to the pool of ordinary shares available for grant under the 2017 Plan.
-Under the evergreen provision, on January 1 of each year (beginning January 1, 2022), the number of ordinary shares available under the 2017 Plan automatically increases by the lesser of the following: (i) 4% of our outstanding ordinary shares on the last day of the immediately preceding year; and (ii) an amount determined in advance of January 1 by the board of directors.
+The 2017 Plan, as amended, also contains an "evergreen" provision, which provides for an automatic allotment of Ordinary shares to be added every year to the pool of Ordinary shares available for grant under the 2017 Plan.
+Under the evergreen provision, on January 1 of each year (beginning January 1, 2022), the number of Ordinary shares available under the 2017 Plan automatically increases by the lesser of the following: (i) 4% of our outstanding Ordinary shares on the last day of the immediately preceding year; and (ii) an amount determined in advance of January 1 by the board of directors.
+As of September 30, 2023, 2,025,064 shares were reserved for issuance under the 2017 Plan.